Code-Institute-Submissions/Sndrahel-Hangman_SepResub/README.md

 ## Acknowledgments:

 - Nishant Kumar: My Code Institute mentor who guided me through this process and shared a lot of valuable knowledge.
+- Alekks Henning for your support and advice.